Manual Installation Databases

 sudo mysqladmin -u <admin_user> -p version

-If you get an output like the below, your database is up and running and ready to serve requests.
+If you get output like below, your database is up and running and ready to serve requests.

-For how to install the latest stable release of MariaDB, please refer to the MariaDB installation documentation.
+For information on how to install a higher stable release of MariaDB than the one provided by Ubuntu, refer to the MariaDB installation documentation.

-If you have an existing installation of MariaDB and upgrade to a higher version, do not forget to run the following command, to handle the new setup for admin users — especially when upgrading to MariaDB 10.4.3 upwards:
+If you have an existing installation of MariaDB and upgrade to a higher version, do not forget to run the following command to handle the new setup for admin users — especially when running an older version of MariaDB and upgrading to MariaDB 10.4.3 upwards:

 For MariaDB server releases lower than 10.4.3, you will be prompted during the installation to create a root password.
 Be sure to remember your password, as you will need it during the ownCloud database setup.